A Midsummer Night's Dream: 20th and 21st centuries

 In 1970, Peter Brook staged the play for the Royal Shakespeare Company in a blank white box, in which masculine fairies engaged in circus tricks such as trapeze artistry.
 Brook also introduced the subsequently common notion of doubling Theseus/Oberon and Hippolyta/Titania, as if to suggest that the world of the fairies is a mirror version of the world of the mortals.
 British actors who played roles in Brook's production included Patrick Stewart, Ben Kingsley, John Kane (Puck) and Frances de la Tour (Helena).
 Recordings documenting this production survive.

-A Midsummer Night's Dream has been produced many times in New York, including several stagings by the New York Shakespeare Festival at the Delacorte Theatre in Central Park and a production by the Theatre for a New Audience, produced by Joseph Papp at the Public Theater.
+A Midsummer Night's Dream has been produced many times in New York, including a production by the Theatre for a New Audience, produced by Joseph Papp at the Public Theater, and also several stagings by the New York Shakespeare Festival at the Delacorte Theatre in Central Park.
 In 1978, the Riverside Shakespeare Company staged an outdoor production starring Eric Hoffmann as Puck, with Karen Hurley as Titania and Eric Conger as Oberon, directed by company founder Gloria Skurski.
 There have been several variations since then, including some set in the 1980s.

-The Maryland Shakespeare Players at University of Maryland staged a queer production in 2015 where the lovers were same-sex couples and the mechanicals were drag queens.
+The Maryland Shakespeare Players at University of Maryland staged a queer production in 2015 in which the lovers were same-sex couples and the mechanicals were drag queens.

 The University of Michigan's Nichols Arboretum's programme Shakespeare in the Arb has presented a play every summer since 2001.
 Shakespeare in the Arb has produced A Midsummer Night's Dream three times.
 These performances take place in a 123 acre natural setting, with lush woods, a flowing river, and steep hills.
 The performance takes place in several places, with actors and audience moving together to each setting.
 "As one critic commented, 'The actors used the vastness of its Arb[oretum] stage to full advantage, making entrances from behind trees, appearing over rises and vanishing into the woods.'"

 Artistic director Emma Rice's first production at Shakespeare's Globe in 2016 was a version of the play.
 While not "a production to please the purists", it received praise.
-A contemporary reworking, it included gender switched characters and Bollywood influences.
+A contemporary reworking, it included gender-switched characters and Bollywood influences.

 Adaptations and cultural references

 Plays

-Absurda Comica, oder Herr Peter Squentz by Andreas Gryphius which was probably written between 1648 and 1650 and was published in 1657 is evidently based on the comic episode of Pyramus and Thisbe in A Midsummer Night's Dream.
+Absurda Comica, oder Herr Peter Squentz by Andreas Gryphius, which was probably written between 1648 and 1650 and was published in 1657, is evidently based on the comic episode of Pyramus and Thisbe in A Midsummer Night's Dream.

 Ken Ludwig's 2003 comic play, Shakespeare in Hollywood, is set during the production of the 1935 film.
-Oberon and Puck appear on the scene and find themselves cast as—themselves.
+Oberon and Puck appear on the scene, and find themselves cast as themselves.